-Visiting in summer?
+Visiting in the summer?
 Seek out Flathead Lake cherries, a sweet variety that grows in July and August.
 Look for them in fruit stands or pick your own around Flathead Lake.
 (And while you’re in the area, check out one of the gloriously kitsch-heavy casino bars that line the lake near Somers).

+You may be just a stone’s throw from Glacier National Park, but there’s plenty to do right around town, all with a fraction of the crowds the park often sees.
 Less than 10 minutes from downtown Kalispell you’ll find Lone Pine State Park, which offers seven miles of hiking trails with views of Flathead Valley.
 Also nearby, Foy’s to Blacktail Trails has a range of hiking options from one to 18 miles with rewarding overlooks.
 And with 15,349 acres and 27 lakes, the Jewel Basin in Flathead National Forest is specifically designated for hiking and fishing—motorized vehicles and horses are restricted.

-For bikers, the former Great Northern railroad tracks have been transformed into the easily-navigable Rails to Trails system, stretching from Somers to Kila.
-Meanwhile, the rocky cliff trails of Wayfarers State Park peek out over Flathead Lake.
-But warning: once you see it, you’re gonna want to get in it, whether by swimming, canoeing, kayaking, sailing, fishing, paddleboarding, or powerboating.
-The largest natural freshwater lake in the Western US, Flathead Lake also features 13 islands, many of which you can explore.
-Float up to Wild Horse Island, a state park where you can spot giant bighorn sheep and, yes, wild horses.
+And for some watery views, the rocky cliff trails of Wayfarers State Park peek out over Flathead Lake.
+But warning: Once you see it, you’re gonna want to get in it, whether by swimming, canoeing, kayaking, sailing, fishing, paddleboarding, or powerboating.
+The largest natural freshwater lake in the western US, the perimeter of Flathead Lake includes six state parks, while the lake itself boasts 13 islands, many of which you can explore.
+Float up to Wild Horse Island, another state park where you can spot giant bighorn sheep and, you guessed it, wild horses.

 Celebrate winter, Montana-style

-Come in mid-February and you’ll witness the 40+ year tradition of Cabin Fever Days in Hungry Horse, an explosion of pent-up energy in a long weekend of live music, food, and tons of booze.
+Come in mid-February, and you’ll witness the 40+ year tradition of Cabin Fever Days in Hungry Horse, an explosion of pent-up energy that results in a long weekend of live music, food, and tons of booze.
 Spectators of all ages—including elusive mountain men—converge for the main event: Barstool Ski Races.